austin-lai/TryHackMe-WriteUp/TryHackMe(THM)-Boiler CTF/README.md

 ![3-1](img/3-1.png)

-From the content, it look like rot13, decoding using dcode.fr and result shown as below:
+From the content, it's look like rot13, decoding using dcode.fr and result shown as below:

 ![3-2](img/3-2.png)